Gabitzzz/CE291-Final-Product/FinalProduct/ProductDemonstration.md

 We made some functions to represent the maximum and minimum cases and deaths below the graphs that happened in that range of weeks;
 We predicted the future cases and deaths up to 10 weeks from the present.

+* *Make sure this section includes any functionality/features you are particularly proud of.*